MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 Microsoft Dynamics 365 Finance supports the **XAdES-BES** signature format.
 To enable Finance to support FatturaPA, follow these steps.

-1. On client computers, install and configure digital certificates that have private and public keys in the **Application server machine** to the **Personal** node.
+1. On client computers, in the **Application server machine** field of the **Personal** node, install and configure digital certificates that have private and public keys.

     > [!NOTE]
     > You can complete the installation and configuration by using standard Windows functionality.